-The charges for College Home students will be \$17.00 per month of four weeks, payable cash in advance.
-This will include board, room rent, tuition in regular courses, and College Home privileges, such as heat, light, baths, washing, and a limited amount of ironing.
+The charges for College Home students will be \$18.00 per month of four weeks, payable cash in advance.
+This will include board, room rent, tuition in 3 or 4 regular studies, and College Home privileges, such as heat, light, baths, washing, and a limited amount of ironing.
 This price is based upon the supposition that two students occupy one room, and that two meals per day are furnished.
 Any change from this plan will necessitate an increase in the charges made.
-No deductions from the regular charges will be made for a short absence.
+No deduction from the regular charges will be made for a short absence.
 Charges for Industries are not included in this statement.
-For tuition in Industrial studies see Industrial Department.
+For tuition in Industrial studies see Industrial Department and next page.